cx-language/cx/wasm/README.md

 `build-frontend.sh` builds LLVM's `LLVMSupport` for WebAssembly from source (matching `LLVM_VERSION`, default 23.1.1) and links it with the embeddable frontend translation units listed in the script.
-The C* standard library (`std/`) is preloaded into the module's file system at `/cx/std`.
+The cx standard library (`std/`) is preloaded into the module's file system at `/cx/std`.

 `build-xcc-dist.sh` clones xcc at the pinned revision (`XCC_REF`), builds